-Before a vaccine against rubella became available in 1969, rubella epidemics occurred every 6-9 years, most often among kids 5 to 9 years old.
-Many cases of congenital rubella occurred as well.
+Before a vaccine against rubella became available in 1969, rubella epidemics happened every 6-9 years, usually among kids 5 to 9 years old, along with many cases of congenital rubella.
 Thanks to immunization, there are far fewer cases of rubella and congenital rubella.

 Other symptoms of rubella (these are more common in teens and adults) can include headache, loss of appetite, mild conjunctivitis (inflammation of the lining of the eyelids and eyeballs), a stuffy or runny nose, swollen lymph nodes in other parts of the body, and pain and swelling in the joints (especially in young women).
 Many people with rubella have few or no symptoms.

 Rubella in a pregnant woman can cause congenital rubella syndrome, with potentially devastating consequences for the developing fetus.
-Children who are infected with rubella before birth are at risk for growth retardation; mental retardation; malformations of the heart and eyes; deafness; and liver, spleen, and bone marrow problems.
+Children who are infected with rubella before birth are at risk for growth problems; intellectual disability; defects of the heart and eyes; deafness; and liver, spleen, and bone marrow problems.

-The rubella virus passes from person to person through tiny drops of fluid from the nose and throat.
+The rubella virus passes from person to person through tiny drops of fluid from the nose and throat through sneezing and coughing.
 People who have rubella are most contagious from 1 week before to 1 week after the rash appears.
 Someone who is infected but has no symptoms can still spread the virus.

 Infants who have congenital rubella syndrome can shed the virus in urine and fluid from the nose and throat for a year or more and may pass the virus to people who have not been immunized.